dynamsoft-docs/document-normalizer-docs-server/programming/cplusplus/upgrade-instruction.md

 ### Convert Parameter Templates

 The parameter system is restructured and the template you used for v1.x can't be directly recognized by the new version.
-Please [download the parameter upgrading tool](https://download2.dynamsoft.com/dcv/TemplateConverter.zip) or <a href="https://www.dynamsoft.com/company/customer-service/#contact" target="_blank">contact us</a> to upgrade your parameter template.
+Please <a href="https://www.dynamsoft.com/company/customer-service/#contact" target="_blank">contact us</a> to upgrade your parameter template.

 ### Update Your Codes